sonmarcho/sonmarcho.github.io/5-passions.md

   </p>

   <p>
-  The people working there are also very nice and know a lot about the products they sell, meaning they always give good advice whenever you need some.
+  The people working there are also nice and know a lot about the products they sell, meaning they always give good advice whenever you need some.
   For me, going there is a bit like going to Shakespeare and Company for someone who loves English literature.